sqrl-planner/sqrl-server/README.md

 #### Setting up the database

 sqrl-server uses MongoDB, a NoSQL database program.
 You can run a MongoDB instance locally or use a number of database providers.
 Create an empty database on your MongoDB instance and update the ``.env`` file with your instance information (host, credentials, and db name).

 #### Pulling and syncing course data

-To pull and sync from the command-line, you may run
+If your database is empty, you'll need course information to use sqrl.
+To pull the latest data from all dataset sources, run

 ```shell
 flask sync
 ```
 Alternatively, you can run the [data sync service](https://github.com/sqrl-planner/sqrl-server/tree/main/services) to periodically aggregate and sync course data.
 The Docker image already sets up a cron job for syncing data according to a schedule (see the ``DATA_SYNC_SCHEDULE`` environment variable).

 Currently, the dataset sources are hardcoded parameters in the [``config/settings.py``](https://github.com/sqrl-planner/sqrl-server/blob/main/config/settings.py) file.
-You must modify this file directly to custsomize the data sources
+You must modify this file directly to custsomize the data sources.

 ## Tools